How to Grow and Use Calendula Flowers (+ Seed Saving Tips)

 How to Use Calendula At Home

-Calendula can be used fresh or dried, however if you are looking to make an oil infusion to use on its own or as an ingredient in homemade lotion, be sure to dry the flowers out first as any moisture could cause mold.
-Also, flowers should be dried for use in teas.
+Calendula can be used fresh or dried, however if you’re looking to make an oil infusion to use on its own or as an ingredient in homemade lotion, be sure to dry the flowers out first as any moisture could cause mold.

 To make a tincture or astringent, fill a pint or quart-sized mason jar about ⅓ of the way full with dried calendula flowers (a little more than ⅓ full if using fresh flowers), and then fill with vodka.
 Shake well and store in a cool, dark place for 4-6 weeks before using.
 Shake well every few days to help infuse the vodka.
 After 4-6 weeks (depending on how strong you want it), strain the flowers out and discard, reserving the alcohol.